 -Gramophone-

-A celebrated cellist of international renown, Sung-Won Yang has performed on many of the world’s most prestigious stages, including Lincoln Center’s Alice Tully Hall, the Salle Pleyel and Théâtre des Champs-Élysées in Paris, the Concertgebouw in Amsterdam, the Musikverein in Vienna, and Tokyo’s Suntory Hall and Opera City.
+Sung-Won Yang is a cellist of rare depth and breadth, whose artistry brings together intellectual clarity, poetic intensity, and an unwavering belief in music as a vital human force.
+He has appeared on many of the world’s most revered stages, including the Salle Pleyel and Théâtre des Champs-Élysées in Paris, the Concertgebouw in Amsterdam, the Musikverein in Vienna, Alice Tully Hall at Lincoln Center in New York, and Suntory Hall in Tokyo.

-Born in Korea, Sung-Won Yang studied at the Paris Conservatoire and served as an assistant to the legendary cellist János Starker at Indiana University.
-He frequently serves on juries for prestigious competitions, including the Banff International String Quartet Competition, the Cassadó International Cello Competition, and the André Navarra International Cello Competition.
+Born in Korea, Sung-Won Yang studied at the Conservatoire National Supérieur de Musique de Paris and later served as assistant to the legendary János Starker at Indiana University.
+He is regularly invited to serve on juries for major international competitions, including the Banff International String Quartet Competition, the Cassadó International Cello Competition, the André Navarra International Cello Competition, and the Osaka International Music Competition.

 In 2009 Sung-Won Yang creates the Trio Owon with violinist Olivier Charlier et pianist Emmanuel Strosser, from the merger of three musicians from the Paris Conservatory, united by the same passion for chamber music.
 Their goal is to share with its audience a fully integrated vision of music, committed by a group without boundaries, resulting from a rich and varied artistic inspiration.
 Through concerts and recordings in England, France, and Korea, Trio Owon already stated its identity made of passion and maturity, like the painter whose name they bear.
 Painter of Nature, emotion and poetry, OHWON Jang Seung Up, embodies for the trio Owon the universal dimension of Art.
 Contemporary of Brahms, but from a completely different aesthetic world, it symbolizes the quest of an ideal result of tradition and renewal in the nineteenth century Korea.
 His story brought to the cinema (Strokes of Fire, prized at Festival de Cannes in 2002), reveals the doubts and commitments of an undaunted artist.
 Beyond the anecdote (his name’s sound summarizes some of our three first names…) here it symbolizes the osmosis between knowledge and modernity.